Caring Canines Pet Therapy

 St. Joseph Regional Health Center Pet Visitation - Caring Canines

 Caring Canines is a pet visitation program that serves to positively impact the patient experience and improve patient morale and emotional well-being by providing a focus of attention in the form of the canine's unconditional love and acceptance.

-The Caring Canine program is new for St. Joseph and our teams currently serve on the Oncology and Pediatric floors.
+Our Caring Canine teams currently serve on all floors of the hospital.
 We are looking to expand the program so more patients can experience the benefits of this service.
-Please review our requirements and if you feel our program is right for you and your dog, please complete the Caring Canine Program Volunteer Application on our website.
+Please review our requirements and if you feel our program is right for you and your dog, please complete the Caring Canine Program Volunteer Application on our website or click HERE.

 Most volunteers serve one day a week for a few hours.
 Scheduling is flexible depending on the needs of the patients we serve.
 If you have any questions, please contact us at firstname.lastname@example.org or 979.776.2917.